Skip to Content

 What sort of pork chops should I use?

-I use bone-in centre-cut pork loin chops, they are a little like a beef t-bone steak in that they have both the loin and the fillet.
+I use bone-in centre-cut pork loin chops, which are a little like a beef t-bone steak in that they have both the loin and the fillet.

 How do I tell when pork is perfectly cooked?

-I use internal temperature as my guide to when all meat is cooked, I find that it is reliable and repeatable!
+I use internal temperature as my guide to tell me when meat is cooked.
+I find that it is reliable and repeatable!

 You must also consider that your meat will continue to cook after you take it off the heat.
 Resting is also important, so remove the meat from the pan when it reaches 58°C or 135°F.